 From here, we will choose to look at the Topic Modeling sample script found in the TDM Studio Visualization Samples folder.

 This Topic Modeling script is an example using matrix factorization for detecting topics within a dataset of newspaper documents where we searched for the terms "COVID OR Coronavirus".
 This one is written in Python as you can see in the upper right corner.
 You can write your scripts in either R or Python within Jupyter.

 Topic Modeling is just one example of text mining but it provides us with methods to organize, understand, and summarize large collections of textual information.

 Topic modelling can be described as a method for finding a group of words (i.e topic) from a collection of documents that best represents the information in the collection.

 This topic modeling example produces a series of visualizations and scores the reoccurrence of the listed topics within documents across time.
-The red line was also plotted on the topic model to represent the number of new COVID cases in the UK over the same time period.

 Of course this is just the beginning of research but gives the researcher an idea of connected topics for further investigation.

-Now from this point, you can export the tables and data behind these graphs, the visualizations themselves, the script and any derivative data.
+Now from this point, you can export the tables and data behind these graphs, the visualizations themselves, the script, and any derivative data.
 The only thing that cannot be exported is the full text or any consumptive information that would allow the researcher to reconstruct the full text.